mercedes-benz/score/docs/features/ai-platform/index.rst

 The class diagram below shows the object-oriented structure of the Adapter system.
 All backend adapters inherit from a shared abstract interface, ensuring consistent model loading and inference APIs across implementations.
+One of the main challenges of this approach is to find the common set of features between all backend APIs to be abstracted.
+Finding the right balance between abstraction and feature set may be challenging.

 .. uml::